Markov-switching State Space Models for Uncovering Musical Interpretation: Analysis of Chopin's Mazurka Op. 68 No. 3

 \autoref{fig:splines} shows the note-by-note tempo of Richter's 1976 recording.
-Splines with equally spaced knots are shown in yellow.
+Regression splines with equally spaced knots are shown with a dashed line.
 We use generalized cross validation~\citep{GolubHeath1979} to select the number of knots (one knot per measure).
-The red line shows a regression spline fewer knots, but whose locations were chosen manually to coincide with the musical phrase endings discussed in \autoref{sec:musical-analysis}.
+The dotted line shows a regression spline fewer knots, but whose locations were chosen manually to coincide with the musical phrase endings discussed in \autoref{sec:musical-analysis}.
 Knots at phrase endings were duplicated up to four times to allow for discontinuities.
-The blue line shows the estimated smooth tempo from our model (the same as in \autoref{fig:archetypal}).
+The solid line shows the estimated smooth tempo from our model (the same as in \autoref{fig:archetypal}).
 The regression spline with equally spaced knots undersmooths in constant tempo areas in an attempt to capture sudden emphases and dramatic changes in others.
 The spline with informed knot choice does much better, picking up the periods of deceleration at the ends of phrases.
 Our model learns these behaviors on its own while also capturing individual emphases that are missed in the musical analysis but are idiosyncratic to Richter's playing.
 It is also more parsimonious to musical interpretation, inferring constant tempo periods rather than resulting in smoothly varying tempos in stable periods.